- Booms, busts and behavioural heterogeneity in stock prices

 - Amsterdam School of Economics Research Institute (ASE-RI)

-We estimate a behavioural heterogeneous agents model with boundedly rational traders who know the fundamental stock price, but disagree about the persistence of deviations from the fundamental.
-Some agents (fundamentalists) believe in mean-reversion of stock prices, while others (chartists) expect a continuation of the trend.
+We empirically evaluate a behavioural model with boundedly rational traders who disagree about the persistence of deviations from the fundamental stock price.
+Fundamentalist traders believe in mean-reversion, while chartists extrapolate trends.
 Agents gradually switch between the two rules, based upon their relative performance, leading to self-reinforcing regimes of mean-reversion and trend-following.
-For the fundamental benchmark price we use two well-known models, the Gordon model with a constant risk premium and the Campbell-Cochrane consumption-habit model with a time-varying risk premium.
-We estimate a two-type switching model using U.S. stock prices until 2012Q4.
-The estimations show an improvement over representative agent models that is both statistically and economically significant.
-Our model suggests that behavioural regime switching strongly amplifies booms and busts, in particular, the dot-com bubble and the financial crisis in 2008.
+For the fundamental price we use well-known models of Gordon (1962) and Campbell and Cochrane (1999).
+We estimate the two-type switching model using U.S. stock prices until 2012Q4 and find significant behavioural heterogeneity.
+Our model suggests that behavioural regime switching strongly amplifies booms and busts in stock prices.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.